M.A. Dramaturgy

 Information and Application

-Application for the Masters Programme in Dramaturgy at the Institute for Theater, Film and Media Studies in the framework of the Hessian Theatre Academy
+Application for the Masters Programme in Dramaturgy at the Institute for Theater, Film and Media Studies of the Goethe University, Frankfurt am Main, in the framework of the Hessian Theatre Academy

 Standard duration of study: four semesters